-- the Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remains at 0%. - a Long Term Empty Property Premium is not introduced. - no "local" discounts will be introduced at this stage. - the Head of the Shared Service Centre is authorised to determine any individual local discount requests in 2015/16 under Section 13A(1)(c) of the Local Government Finance Act 1992. - the Council Tax Base is set at 121,890.83 equivalent Band D properties for 2015/16 for the whole City, 94.16 equivalent band D properties for Montpelier Square and 3156.38 equivalent band D properties for Queens Park. - The existing Council Tax Local Reduction Scheme is retained for 2015/16.
+- the Council Tax discount for second homes remains at 0% - the Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remains at 0% - a Long Term Empty Property Premium is not introduced. - no categories of "local" discounts will be introduced at this stage. - the Head of Revenues and Benefits to determine any individual local discount requests in 2016/17 under Section 13A(1)(c) of the Local Government Finance Act 1992.

+the Council Tax Base is set at 125181.13 equivalent Band D properties for 2016/17 for the whole City, 95.04 equivalent band D properties for Montpelier Square and 3269.17 equivalent band D properties for Queen's Park.

+• The existing Council Tax Local Reduction Scheme is retained for 2016/17.